-Buying a Home Contingent on the Sale of Your Home
+Buying a House Contingent on Sale of Your Current Home

 is can be a tricky thing!
 For one, it requires a good deal of cooperation and, often times, consent by the seller along the way.